 About

-Spiritual teacher, Steve Bohlert (Subal Das Goswami) makes the bold move of redefining and reforming the sixteeenth century mystic Krishna Chaitanya’s teachings from an indigenous, Western postmodern intellectual perspective.
-Others present a traditional perspective which tends toward literal interpretation, that often leads to fundamentalism.
+Spiritual teacher, Steve Bohlert (Subal Das Goswami) makes the bold move of redefining and reforming the sixteeenth century mystic Krishna Chaitanya’s teachings from an indigenous, Western intellectual perspective.
+Others present a traditional perspective that tends toward a literal, fundamentalist interpretation.
 Many scholarly books also examine this devotional tradition along with its history and influence as one of the leading branches of Hinduism.
-However, Bohlert presents a major reformation of Chaitanyaism adapting it to the needs of today’s cultural creatives, also known as new progressives.
+However, Bohlert presents a major reformation of Chaitanyaism adapting it to the needs of today’s cultural creatives.
 Universalist Radha-Krishnaism is the fruit of a lifetime of spiritual teaching and practice in multicultural contexts.

 Paragraph

-Universalist is a person first, then a worldview
+Universalist Radha-Krishnaism is a person first, then a worldview

 In 1974, Lalita Prasad initiated Steve into the esoteric practices of natural devotion.
-This path frees us from unnecessary dependence on rules and regulations while facilitating our experience of esoteric spiritual levels of devotion.
+This path frees practitioners from unnecessary dependence on rules and regulations while facilitating their experience of esoteric spiritual devotion.
 These teachings, gained by eight years of arduous study and practice, form the basis of Universalist Radha-Krishnaism.
-Although he planned to stay in India permanently, Lalita Prasad asked him to go back in the West, to preach and inspire people as his disciple.
+Although he planned to stay in India permanently, Lalita Prasad asked him to go back to the West, preach, and inspire people as his disciple.

 In 1991, he graduated with a Master of Divinity degree and received ordination as a pastor and teacher in the United Church of Christ.
 He served three churches in Iowa, North Dakota, and Michigan until 2002.
 In 2002, he began an independent eclectic ministry and developed it into Universalist Radha-Krishnaism.